 To find out more about Fitbit Ionic, watch this video.

 Polar started making a name because of M400.
 It is, in fact, one of the best GPS watches to consider since its GPS is reliable despite not having many navigation tools.
-It also has a heart rate and fitness tracker, and waterproof.
-Above all, it is cheaper compared to other smartwatches of its line.
+It also has a heart rate and fitness tracker and is waterproof.
+Above all, it is cheaper compared to other smartwatches of its line such as the more premium Polar Grit that we review below – a great looking for a more rugged watch for mountain biking.

 This design allows you to see the screen easily while on your bike.
 Under darker conditions, it also has the option to invert the display and tap on a backlight.